sverrirs/vsgallery/README.md

 }
 ```

+## Writing data
+You can submit ratings for existing packages and upload new packages to the system.

-### [POST/PUT] /ratings/{vsix_id}
+### [POST/PUT] /api/ratings/{vsix_id}
 Submitting rating values for a particular VSIX package by its ID.
 The post payload should be just raw string and contain a single floating point number on the range between [0,5].

-### [GET] /json
-JSON feed for the entire package catalog.
-Same data that is being fed through the atom feed but just in a handier JSON format.

-### [POST/PUT] /upload
+### [POST/PUT] /api/upload
-This endpoint accepts uploads of .vsix files to the hosting service.
+This endpoint accepts uploads of one or more .vsix files to the hosting service.

-## The shoulders of giants
+## Thanks to

-This project is made possible by the fantastic work done by the following projects.
+This work is made possible by the fantastic job done on the following projects.

 [Topshelf](https://github.com/Topshelf/Topshelf): Windows Service Hosting